juskek/juskek/articles/react-native-vs-flutter/2-as-a-senior-dev/react-native-vs-flutter-as-a-senior-dev.md

 - React Native excels in the amount of packages available, which means someone else has probably already solved the problem you are facing, saving dev time.

 <!-- VARIABLE:REFER_TO_MAIN_ARTICLE_CONCLUSION -->
-If you're interested in learning more about the differences between Flutter and React Native from different experience levels, as well as some use cases for each framework, check out the main article, [Flutter vs React Native 2023: A guide from every experience level]().
+If you're interested in learning more about the differences between Flutter and React Native from different experience levels, as well as some use cases for each framework, check out the main article, [Flutter vs React Native Dec 2023: A guide from every experience level](../0-main/react-native-vs-flutter.md).